 The major program consists of fifteen required core courses totaling 60-semester credits.
 Course descriptions are found in the section of this Catalog entitled Course Descriptions.
 To graduate, students must complete all of the requirements of their degree programs and earn at least 120 credits of academic credit.

 Core Courses include 15 courses for a total of 60 credits.
+Please note, students can choose between BUSB 342 or INTB 470.
 For the capstone, students may choose between BUSB 485, BUAD 495, or INTB 495.

 Examination of moral and legal business issues in domestic and international contexts with emphasis on contemporary problems.